ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 This User's Guide provides guidance for running the Unified Forecast System (:term:`UFS`) offline Land Data Assimilation (DA) System.
 Land DA is an offline version of the Noah Multi-Physics (Noah-MP) land surface model (LSM) used in the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__ (WM).
 Its data assimilation framework uses the Joint Effort for Data assimilation Integration (:term:`JEDI`) software.
-The offline UFS Land DA System currently only works with snow data.
+Currently, the offline UFS Land DA System only works with snow data.
 Thus, this User's Guide focuses primarily on the snow DA process.

 Since the |latestr| release, the following capabilities have been added to the Land DA System: